vezzolter/DSA/Algorithms/Recursion/Fibonacci/Fibonacci.md

 4. Upon reaching base cases, the called functions now start to return values and pop off their frames from the stack.
 <p align="center"><img src="./Images/step_3.png"/></p>

-5. This visualization allows to see recursive nature in action and denoting, that there is no need to actually calculate some function calls, because they were already calculated in onther area.
-Unfortunatelly, this implementation of recursion can't affect that, thats the area of memoization and dynamic programming.
+5. This visualization allows to see recursive nature in action and denoting, that there is no need to actually calculate some function calls, because they were already calculated in other area.
+Unfortunately, this implementation of recursion can't affect that, thats the area of memoization and dynamic programming.
 <p align="center"><img src="./Images/step_4.png"/></p>

 6. So the control flow continues this process until we reach the initial (first) function call.